Current Action

 View on Facebook

 This is Roscoe, who the fund was named after.
 Owner Paul Hendrickson was so grateful for Pet Emergency helping Roscoe at his end of life, that he gave us a donation to use for something to help other animals in Roscoe’s name.
 It was a good sized donation in 1999.
-Paul Hendrickson, Dr. Dr. Seeba, and myself ( Laura Kelly), brainstormed and came up with the idea of creating a fund to help animals in need.
-Here we are, 25 years later, still helping companion animals from rats to dogs.
-We have you to thank for the donations that have kept us helping pets. 💕💕💕💕💕💕 ...
+Paul Hendrickson, Dr. Dr. Seeba, and myself ( Laura Kelly), brainstormed and came up with the idea of creating a fund to help animal ...
 See MoreSee Less

 View on Facebook